oracle/bots-node-sdk/ENTITY_EVENT_HANDLER.md

   }
 ```

 Note how we obtain the new value from the validation event object.
 And since the `Amount` item value is a CURRENCY JSON object, we need to obtain the `amount` property from it.
 We use the `addValidationError` function to register the error message .
-We could also have used `conversation.reply()` directly.
-The difference is that when using `conversation.reply()` further processing in the RE/CRC component is stopped, so other items that just got a value are not validated.
+We could also have used `conversation.addMessage()`.
+The difference is that when using `conversation.addMessage()` there is an optional second boolean argument `keepProcessing` that allows you to stop further processing in the RE/CRC component.

 To read the validation error message from the skill resource bundle, instead of hardcoding the text, the translate function can be used: